diko316/apptivity/README.md

 	);
 ```

-### workflow.subscribe(eventName:*String*, handler:Function):*Function*
+### workflow.subscribe([workflowName:*String*], eventName:*String*, handler:Function):*Function*

-Subscribes to all session events and returns a stopper callback.
+Subscribes to all session events and returns a stopper callback. `workflowName` parameter is optional and matches all workflow events when omitted.

 The following are the events the session can broadcast with their callback parameters:

 1. **process-start (session:*sessionAPI*, stateData:*Immutable*)**
+	Event is broadcasted after running the first process for the first time.
+Usually the first action of the root workflow.

 2. **process-end (session:*sessionAPI*, stateData:*Immutable*)**
+	Event is broadcasted after running the last process.
+Usually the last action of the root workflow or if the workflow encounters an **end** action.

 3. **state-change (session:*sessionAPI*, stateData:*Immutable*)**
+	Event is broadcasted after action was completely processed.

 4. **prompt (session:*sessionAPI*, actionName:*String*, input:*Mixed*)**
+	Event is broadcasted after workflow encounters an **input** action and waiting for an answer.

 5. **destroy (session:*sessionAPI*)**
+	Event is broadcasted after workflow session is destroyed.
+After this event, other session process will be killed and apply cleanup to the current workflow session.

 ## License